-Kinetics Funds Distributor LLC, 470 Park Avenue South, New York, New York 10016, is the distributor of the Funds' shares.
-KFD is a registered broker-dealer and member of the Financial Industry Regulatory Authority, Inc. and an affiliate of the Adviser.
+Kinetics Funds Distributor LLC ("KFD"), 470 Park Avenue South, New York, New York 10016, serves as the private placement agent for the beneficial interests of the Portfolio on a best efforts basis.
+KFD is a registered broker-dealer and member of the Financial Industry Regulatory Authority, Inc., and an affiliate of the Adviser.
+Beneficial interests in the Portfolio are issued continuously.